josherrickson/stata-regression/stata_markdown/01-regression.md

 The string in quotes ("Exp(Coef.)") is irrelevant and only for display purposes, `eform` is the important option.
 Now you can interpret each coefficient as the percent change in the outcome for a 1-unit increase in the predictor.
 For example, a coefficient of 1.15 would indicate that for a
-1-unit increase in x, you predict an average increaes of 15% in y.
+1-unit increase in x, you predict an average increase of 15% in y.
 A coefficient of .89 would predict an average decrease of 11% in y.

 ^#^^#^ Miscellaneous concerns